lake-wg/edhoc/draft-ietf-lake-edhoc.md

 ### Responder Processing of Message 3

-The Responder SHALL process message_3 as follows:
+The Responder SHALL process message_3 in the following order:

 * Decode message_3 (see {{CBOR}}).